aio-libs/aiohttp/docs/web_reference.rst

    :param handler_args: dict-like object that overrides keyword arguments of
                         :meth:`Application.make_handler`

-   :param client_max_size: client's maximum size in a request.
+   :param client_max_size: client's maximum size in a request, in bytes.
 If a POST
                            request exceeds this value, it raises an `HTTPRequestEntityTooLarge` exception.